 Here are a few suggestions of our favorite things to do and see on MDI this year.
 And remember: Matt and Leigh are always here to answer questions, make suggestions, and help you plan the richest, most enjoyable visit possible.
-Call us at (207) 288-3443 to chat about your visit.
+Send us an email at firstname.lastname@example.org or call us at (207) 288-3443 to chat about your visit.

 1. Get out on the water!
 There are so many ways to experience Frenchman Bay, the Atlantic, and the many beautiful ponds and lakes of Mount Desert Island.
 From whales and wildlife, to lighthouses, to sea and pond kayaking, to a few fascinating hours aboard a working lobster boat or 19th century schooner, MDI has it all.
 Ask us for suggestions about ways to enjoy the grandeur and richness of the area on the water.